Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 For this tutorial I will use 4 Raspberry Zero W, to demonstrate the ability to relay information from a place where the central Jeedom controller can not reach a moisture sensor, and to demonstrate the connexions between the antennas.

-Note that, as we will clone a firstly configured “master SD card” on other SD cards, I strongly suggest to use the exact same SD Cards in your Raspberry Pis to avoid issues due to small differences in card sizes, or create your source Raspbian image on a smaller SD card than the one you will actually use for your antennas !!
+Please note that, as we are going to clone a pre-configured “master SD card” onto three SD cards, I strongly recommend that you either use exactly the same SD card models in your Raspberry Pi to avoid any problems related to slight differences in size between the cards, or create your source Raspbian image on an SD card that is smaller than the one you will actually use for your antennas !
 If your master SD card is 8Gb and you clone it on 16Gb SD cards, after cloning you will still be able to extend the Linux partition size on each cloned Raspberry using raspi-config tools, as shown later in this tutorial.

 I assume here: